 Our readers were absolutely right in deeming the Ghirardelli Chocolate's Double Chocolate Brownie Mix their favorite.
 This boxed mix checks all the right boxes (we had to).
 Crackly, shiny top?
 Check.
 Chewy corner pieces?
 Check.
 Fudgy center pieces?
 Check.
 You could definitely pass them off as homemade.

-Tip: Ghirardelli Chocolate's Chocolate Supreme tastes identical to the Double Chocolate mix our readers love, but it doesn't contain chocolate chips in the batter.
+Tip: Ghirardelli's Chocolate Supreme tastes identical to the Double Chocolate mix our readers love, but it doesn't contain chocolate chips in the batter.

-Buy It: Ghirardelli Chocolate Double Chocolate Brownie Mix, $5.50
+Buy It: Ghirardelli Chocolate Double Chocolate Brownie Mix, $3.50 at Jet

 When I pressed my BFF for her favorite brownie mix, she declared, "The brand doesn't matter — just pick the one with the fudge sauce!"
 Surprisingly, Betty Crocker's Fudge Brownie Mix didn't include any extra sauce and baked up more fudge-like than the other two brands that included chocolate supplements.
 This mix is exactly what you expect boxed brownies to taste like.